 - If it sinks to the bottom and doesn’t “bubble”, oil is not hot enough… remove them and wait a few minutes until oil is hotter.

-try substituting half of the dried chickpeas with dried fava beans
+For a tasty (and authentic!) variation: try substituting half of the dried chickpeas with dried fava beans.

 *I prefer roasted garlic over raw in this recipe, but that is personal preference.
 If you have roasted garlic in the fridge, try it and see what you think.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.